 In short, data and technology are everything in 2018, and fundamental to how cities keep readying themselves to tackle the challenges of the future.
 That’s why we’ve partnered with Results for America – a lead partner of What Works Cities, a Bloomberg Philanthropies-launched initiative – to offer a first-of-its-kind workshop series on foundational data practices through NLC University.

 The partnership will include programming at the 2018 City Summit in Los Angeles, other events throughout the year, and the 2019 Congressional City Conference in Washington, DC.
 NLC University will offer five courses to help cities build their skills in leading data and evidence practices and to advance in the What Works Cities Certification program.
-Members can view and enroll in the courses here.

 We’re proud to work with Results for America because they deliver results.
 Not only have they helped shift billions of dollars in federal funds toward evidence-based solutions and assisted states in advancing data-driven strategies through their Invest in What Works State Standard of Excellence, but they are also working with over 105 cities and counties to implement the tools they need to remain successful.